minth1468/music-theory-101/README.md

 **Altered chords**: one or more notes in the diatonic chord are altered to a chromatic note (e.g. raised or lowered a semitone)， usually used to replace the dominant chord.

+- Borrowed chords (modal interchange), secondary dominant chords, and substituted dominant chords (tritone substitution) can all be seen as altered chords.
 - Often seen in Jazz context
 - Alt dominant chord: root (I) + 3rd + b5 and/or #5 (b5 is often written as #11) + b7 + b9 and/or #9, and b13.
 - An altered C7 chord is denoted as C7alt (the altered notes are usually not specified and can change according to context)